 HHA utilises the services of domestic truckers and warehouses to undertake the transport and local warehousing component of the services we provide to our customers.
 The subcontracting arrangements with these suppliers provides limited visibility over the workers, especially those employed in the warehouses.
-As part of our 2023 actions to mitigate the risk of Modern Slavery in our supply chain, we will seek to continue to gain better visibility over these workers.
 Despite this, we consider the Modern Slavery risk low, due to the skilled nature of the workers as well as the services being performed in the low-risk country of Australia.
+Going forward HHA will begin to utilise sister entity-controlled sites to perform local warehousing and distribution, utilizing to some extent labor hire.
+A key focus going forward will be ensuring appropriate visibility and systems are in place to identify and minimize the risk of modern slavery in this operation.